ctfs/write-ups-2016/hackcon-ctf-2016/pwn/easiest-pwn-not-250/README.md

 the intended way here.
-First of all we need some kind of info about the libc base address, in order to do that we can have a look at the stack and see if smth. interesting is laying there.
+First of all we need some kind of info about the libc base address, in order to do that we can have a look at the stack and see if smth. interesting is laying around there.
 Obviously the return instruction pointer of the main function points back into the libc, precisely into `__libc_start_main`.
-In order to find out which from the entry point of `__libc_start_main` is stored into the rip, I use gdb (later I noticed this is actually the return instruction of `__libc_start_main`, which is already displayed by the libc-database).
+In order to find out which offset from the entry point of `__libc_start_main` is stored into the rip, I use gdb here (later I noticed this is actually the return instruction of `__libc_start_main`, which is already displayed by the libc-database).

 	$ gdb ./pwnie